Andrew Browder

 Andrew Browder (January 8, 1931 – March 24, 2019) was an American mathematician at Brown University.

 Early life

 Andrew Browder was born in Moscow, Russia, where his father Earl Browder, an American communist from Kansas, United States, was living and working for a period.
-His mother was Raissa Berkmann, a Russian Jewish woman from St. Petersburg.
+His mother was Raisa Berkman, a Russian Jewish woman from St. Petersburg.
 His brothers were Felix Browder (older), also born in Moscow, and William Browder (younger).
 All three brothers had careers in mathematics.
 Their father returned to the United States in the early 1930s, bringing his family with him.
 The senior Browder became head of the Communist Party USA.
 He ran for US president in 1936 and 1940.

 Career

 Browder traced his interest in mathematics to 1955 when he was a private at Fort Dix and Eisenhower offered early release to servicemen entering graduate school.
 He studied at Massachusetts Institute of Technology.
 For two years he was a Miller Fellow at University of California, Berkeley and also studied at Aarhus, Denmark.
 As for teaching, "I taught well over one hundred courses, some of which I found interesting and enjoyable, some pretty depressing, most somewhere in between.
 The students had parallel experiences."